 The trajineras are a major economy in this small city-within-a-city.
 They are all named after women and are painted with flowers and bright colors.
 Some people spend many years as gondoliers, using a long stick to propel the flat boats through the canals.

 I had a good time but must write an honest, mixed review.
 I think it is easy to have an amazing time on the gondolas, but it is also easy to have a bad time.
 Like most things in life, and especially while traveling, experiences are what you make of them.
 Experiences will vary as you have many different companies operating boats and many different trajinera drivers/operators.
-I would say my group got off on the wrong foot by letting our cab driver take us to a embarcadero other than the one we originally requested.
-He made some kind of excuse that the other one was closed due to a religious holiday.
+My group got off on the wrong foot by letting our cab driver take us to the wrong embarcadero.
+He made some kind of excuse that the main one was closed due to a religious holiday.
 We believed him but ought to have been more skeptical.

 The silver lining to this was that we had the most incredible brunch.
 Right where the taxi let us out we stopped into the tiniest cafe ran by a couple.
 Made-to-order chilaquiles, fresh fruit, and hot tea?
 Yes, please!